-- 147. But again, examiner Hui found Janssen's argument unpersuasive.
-On March 4, 2013, she issued another final rejection, expressly rejecting all of Janssen's arguments as they pertained to claimed "unexpected results."
-Examiner Hui again noted that as "abiraterone and prednisone are known to be individually effective in treating prostate cancer," an "at least additive effective is expected." - 148.
-By this point, the writing was indelibly etched into the wall.
-Examiner Hui's findings made clear, inter alia, that scientists were well aware, long before the '438 patent's 2006 priority date that androgen hormones such as testosterone promote prostate cancer growth and therapies aimed at suppressing androgen production were a mainstay of prostate cancer treatment.
+143. Examiner Hui's findings made clear, inter alia, that. scientists were well aware, long before the '438 patent's 2006 priority date, that androgen hormones such as testosterone promote prostate cancer growth and therapies aimed at suppressing androgen production were a mainstay of prostate cancer treatment.
 "First line" treatments such as surgical or chemical castration could eliminate most androgen production, but residual androgen produced by adrenal glands could eventually support cancer growth.
 By the 1990s, researchers knew that CYP17 inhibitors, such as abiraterone and ketoconazole, effectively suppressed both testicular and adrenal androgen production.
-And abiraterone was recognized as being especially selective and potent.
+Abiraterone was recognized as being especially selective and potent.
 Scientists also recognized that since CYP17 inhibitors suppressed synthesis of beneficial adrenal hormones, concomitant administration of a replacement glucocorticoid was likely necessary.
-And synthetic glucocorticoids such as prednisone had been used for palliative effects in treating refractory prostate cancer since the 1950s, and a 1998 study showed other anti-prostate cancer activity associated with prednisone.
-Janssen could dispute none of this. - 4.
-September 2013: The PTO grants a patent term extension on the '213 blocking patent, following representations from BTG that the '213 patent claims the only active ingredient in Zytiga. - 149.
-In the meantime, Janssen's partner worked to prolong the protection of the '213 patent.
+Synthetic glucocorticoids such as prednisone had been used for palliative effects in treating refractory prostate cancer since the 1950s, and a 1998 study showed other anti-prostate cancer activity associated with prednisone.
+Janssen could dispute none of this.

+4. September 2013: The PTO grants a patent term extension on the '213 blocking patent, following representations from BTG that the '213 patent claims the only active ingredient in Zytiga.

+144. In the meantime, Janssen's partner worked to prolong the protection of the '213 patent.
 The '213 patent was set to expire on February 18, 2014.
 On June 22, 2011, BTG filed an application for a patent term extension on the '213 patent.
 A patent term extension is intended to compensate a patent applicant for delays occurring during the prosecution of the patent before the PTO.
 Such an application must be filed within 60 days of the regulatory approval of the product, and at least one claim of the patent must cover the product or a method of using the product.